YJL33/LeetCode/README.md

 Determine if a Sudoku is valid, according to: Sudoku Puzzles - The Rules.
 The Sudoku board could be partially filled, where empty cells are filled with the character '.'.

+83. Remove Duplicates from Sorted List
+Given a sorted linked list, delete all duplicates such that each element appear only once.

+For example,
+Given 1->1->2, return 1->2.
+Given 1->1->2->3->3, return 1->2->3.

 136 Single Number
 Given an array of integers, every element appears twice except for one.
 Find that single one.
 Note: